 The fee-based computer legal systems LIGA-ZAKON and the Legal Acts of Ukraine (NAU) are reliable sources of legal and business information.
 In addition to the texts of normative acts, the systems contain legislation of Kyiv as a capital of Ukraine and regions, draft laws with commentaries, materials on court practice, standard business forms, legislation monitoring, glossary, reference materials etc. The built-in automatic translator in Russian and English works in the background mode.

-Purpose of legal citation is to identify the source/document which the author refers to in order to allow the reader to locate it.
-The primary legal materials are cited by the indication of their type and title, issuer, the date of adoption or issuance and number.
+The purpose of legal citation is to identify the source/document the author refers to in order to allow the reader to locate it.
+Primary legal materials are cited by the indication of their type and title, issuer, the date of adoption or issuance, and number.
 The bibliography of the secondary legal material must contain the name of its author, title, place of publication, publisher’s name, year of publication and some additional information, if any.
 These data may be used in different combinations depending on the searching tools of the database.

-After Ukraine regained its independence and started the development of its national legislation and legal science, new specialized publishing houses were established, for example:
+After Ukraine regained its independence and started the development of its national legislation and legal science, new specialized publishing houses were established.

 The legal market in Ukraine is represented by both international and local law firms.
 Specified below are some of the major law firms according to the Legal 500 Ukraine.

-- Sayenko Kharenko Law Firm enjoys global reputation as a leading Ukrainian law firm with an internationally oriented full-service practice.
-Sayenko Kharenko specializes in complex cross-border and local matters and regularly handles the largest and most innovative transactions involving Ukraine in the areas of antitrust, banking and finance, capital markets, corporate and M&A, debt restructuring, government relations, IP, international arbitration, international trade, labor and employment, litigation, real estate, taxation and white-collar crime.
-Sayenko Kharenko is top-ranked in multiple specialised practice areas according to all international legal directories, including Chambers Global, IFLR1000 and The Legal 500.
-During the past two years, Sayenko Kharenko collected three of the most prestigious professional excellence country awards, more specifically, Law Firm of the Year by each of Chambers Europe Award for Excellence 2015, IFLR European Awards 2015 and Who’s Who Legal European Awards 2015.
-In 2016, Sayenko Kharenko was crowned Ukraine Law Firm of the Year by Who's Who Legal 2016, and shortlisted in Ukraine Law Firm of the Year category by Chambers Europe Awards 2016.
-Most recently, the firm has been shortlisted in Russia, Ukraine & the CIS category by The Lawyer European Awards 2017;
+- Sayenko Kharenko Law Firm enjoys a global reputation as a leading Ukrainian law firm with an internationally oriented full-service practice.
+Sayenko Kharenko specializes in complex cross-border and local matters and regularly handles the largest and most innovative transactions involving Ukraine in the areas of antitrust, banking and finance, capital markets, compliance, corporate and M&A, debt restructuring, government relations, IP, international arbitration, international trade, labor and employment, litigation, real estate, taxation, and white-collar crime.
+Sayenko Kharenko is top ranked in multiple specialized practice areas according to all international legal directories, including Chambers Global, IFLR1000 and The Legal 500.
+During the past four years, Sayenko Kharenko collected three of the most prestigious professional excellence country awards, specifically, Law Firm of the Year by each of Chambers and Partners 2018, IFLR European Awards 2017, 2019 and 2020, and Who’s Who Legal Awards 2017.
+The firm has been recognized in the Russia, Ukraine & the CIS category by The Lawyer European Awards 2019.
+The firm also was highly recommended in the Enabling Business Growth category by FT Innovative Lawyers Report 2018 by Financial Times.
+Most recently, the firm has been shortlisted as a Law Firm of the Year by Chambers Europe Awards 2020

 - Arzinger is one of the leading Ukrainian law firms headquartered in Kyiv and having its offices in Western and Southern Ukraine.
-For over 14 years, Arzinger has been among the legal business leaders in view of its prominent experience in a wide range of industries and legal practices;
+For over 17 years, Arzinger has been among the legal business leaders in view of its prominent experience in a wide range of industries and legal practices

-- Asters is a full-service independent national law firm in which fourteen partners lead a 120 strong staff including 70 lawyers.
-Being one of the largest law firms in Ukraine, Asters focuses on diverse areas as capital markets, banking and finance, antitrust and competition, corporate, M&A, commercial law etc.
+- Asters is a full-service independent national law firm in which 28 partners lead a strong team of over 130 lawyers.
+Being one of the largest law firms in Ukraine, Asters focuses on diverse areas as capital markets, banking and finance, antitrust and competition, corporate, M&A, commercial law, etc.

-- Eterna Law is a European dynamic, client-oriented full-cycle law firm founded in 2002, which currently employs over 100 professionals and 5 offices (Kyiv, Moscow, Almaty, Riga, Dusseldorf);
+- Eterna Law is a European dynamic, client-oriented, full-cycle law firm founded in 2002, which currently employs over 100 professionals and seven offices (Kyiv, Moscow, Almaty, Riga, Tashkent, Minsk, Dusseldorf)

-- A number of international law firms conduct their activities in Ukraine, including Baker McKenzie – CIS, Limited, DLA Piper Ukraine LLC and Dentons.
+- A number of international law firms conduct their activities in Ukraine, including Baker McKenzie – CIS, Limited, DLA Piper Ukraine LLC , CMS, and Dentons.

-- NATLEX, the database of national labour, social security and related human rights legislation maintained by the ILO's International Labour Standards Department.
+- NATLEX, the database of national labor, social security, and related human rights legislation maintained by the ILO's International Labour Standards Department.
 It contains abstracts of legislation and relevant citation information.
-Search by country or subject;
+Search by country or subject.

 - Page with information on Ukrainian legal resources at the New York University School of Law Library’s electronic portal